 An easy to read in-home display that allows you to check your reading from wherever you wish in your house.

-When your smart meter is installed, it will be connected to your wifi network by the installation engineer.
-This will make sure the correct setup and configuration of your new meters.
+When your smart meter is installed, the installation engineer will ensure the correct setup and configuration of your new meters.
 You will then begin to see real time data appear on your in-house display.

 Your setup will be split into two key areas: the room in which your meters were before; and wherever you wish to place your in-house display.
 As shown in the image above, your new meters will most likely be placed where your old ones were, be that under the stairs or in a cupboard.
 The difference is, you should never have to observe them or take note of them ever again.
 No more meter readings, no more estimated bills, everything is live.